Experiencing the Humanities

 by Richard Jewell

-The performing arts are all those art forms that usually must be performed to be appreciated.
-They are the art of sight and often, with it, sound (and occasionally other senses) that move through time.
+All of these performing arts are forms of art that usually must be performed to be appreciated.
+They involve the art of sight and often, with it, sound (and occasionally other senses) that move through time.
 The performing arts are among our earliest arts, existing long before writing existed, long before drawings and paintings were placed on paper, and, of course, many thousands of years before electronic transmissions.
 Many thousands of years ago, our long-ago ancestors were watching religious-based dance performances that included chants and, quite likely, songs, sometimes even with the accompaniment of simple instruments made from natural materials.
 These mixed-arts performances were the earlier forms of what later would become plays.

 Through time, especially as we move into the classical periods of civilizations in Greece, Rome, India, China, and elsewhere, the different aspects of these religious performances became divided into individual types of art such as playacting, dancing, singing, and instrumental playing.
 However, even though each of these types of art gained their own staging, most of them continued to be intermixed with one or more of the other arts: for example, a stage play has, in addition to people's movements, a structure of words, and it also may have artistically drawn sets, great music, and sometimes even dance.
 Another example is dance, which almost always has music and may also have visually beautiful sets or outfits.
 For this reason, the performing arts also often are called the combined arts.
 They may include